leandrocp/mdex/guides/code_block_decorators.md

-Code block decorators allow you to customize the appearance and behavior of individual code blocks by adding special attributes to the info string (the part after the opening backticks).
+Code block decorators are Lumis syntax highlighting options for individual code blocks.
+Add them to the info string, the part after the opening backticks.

 ### Prerequisites